Skip to content Skip to footer

 1 : Visit the Permian Basin Petroleum Museum [<2 hrs]

-Explore the rich history of oil and gas in the region at this museum.
-Learn about the technologies, people, and companies that have shaped the industry in Midland.
-The museum also features interactive exhibits and displays that showcase the geology of the Permian Basin.
+Explore the rich history and significance of the petroleum industry in the Permian Basin region through multimedia exhibits, interactive displays, and educational programs at this museum.
+Learn about the technologies, people, and companies that have shaped the oil and gas industry in this area.

-2 : Stroll through the I-20 Wildlife Preserve and Jenna Welch Nature Study Center [<1 hr]
+3 : Take a nature walk at the I-20 Wildlife Preserve and Jenna Welch Nature Study Center [<1 hr]

-5 : Attend a performance at the Wagner Noël Performing Arts Center [<2 hrs]
+5 : Catch a live performance at the Wagner Noël Performing Arts Center [<3 hrs]

 Background Info